The Office of Family Court Services is located at the

-Family Court Services provides Child Custody Recommending Counseling (CCRC), formerly known as “Mediation”, free of charge to the parties in all pending Contra Costa cases.
-Parties may request an appointment when either party files for a court hearing on custody/visitation or when a CCRC appointment is ordered by a judge.
+Family Court Services provides Mediation appointments free of charge to the parties in all pending Contra Costa cases.
+Parties will be directed to schedule an appointment when either party files for a court hearing on custody/visitation.
+Appointments are also sometimes ordered by a judge during hearings.

-If a Domestic Violence Restraining Order is in place, or if a party declares under penalty of perjury that there is a history of domestic violence by the other party, that party is entitled to a separate CCRC sessions.
-Parties must inform the Family Court Services staff of the restraining orders or domestic violence when making CCRC appointments in order to get a separate appointment.
+If a Domestic Violence Restraining Order is in place, or if a party declares under penalty of perjury that there is a history of domestic violence by the other party, that party is entitled to a separate appointment.
+Parties must inform the Family Court Services staff of the restraining orders or domestic violence when making appointments in order to get a separate appointment.

-Whenever possible, CCRC appointments are scheduled at least two weeks before the scheduled court hearing on disputed custody and visitation issues.
-If staffing shortages result in an appointment being scheduled after a court hearing date, parties can consult their attorney(s) about postponing or “continuing” the hearing until two to three weeks after the CCRC appointment.
+Whenever possible, appointments are scheduled at least two weeks before the scheduled court hearing on disputed custody and visitation issues.
+If staffing shortages result in an appointment being scheduled after a court hearing date, parties can consult their attorney(s) about postponing or “continuing” the hearing until two to three weeks after their Family Court Services appointment.
 Self-represented litigants with no domestic violence order are eligible to use a Stipulation and Order Re: Continuance of Court Hearing to a Date After the CCRC Appointment (FamLaw-230) form at no charge to request a continuance.

 Who conducts the Family Court Services appointment?

-The court employs experienced CCRC’s (formerly known as “Mediators”) who have specialized training in areas pertaining to children and families.
+The court employs experienced mental health professionals who have specialized training in areas pertaining to children and families.
 These areas include, but are not limited to, effective co-parenting, conflict resolution, parenting techniques, children's developmental stages, domestic violence, substance abuse, and child abuse and neglect.

 Parties can contact Family Court Services by phone at (925) 608-2065 or by coming into the office Monday through Friday from 8:00am to 3:00pm.
 Family Court Services will schedule an appointment after hearing from both parents and then send the parents written notification of the appointment day and time.